International Hotel Manilatown Center

 What you need to know

-The International Hotel Manilatown Center sits on Kearny Street at the edge of Chinatown, on the site of the original International Hotel.
-The I-Hotel was a residential hotel for elderly Filipino and Chinese immigrants that became the center of a decade long eviction fight in the 1970s.
-The tenants lost that fight in 1977 when sheriff’s deputies removed them in the middle of the night.
-The site sat as an empty lot for over 20 years before the community rebuilt.
+The International Hotel Manilatown Center is at 868 Kearny Street at the edge of Chinatown, on the site of the original I-Hotel.
+The I-Hotel was a residential hotel for elderly Filipino and Chinese immigrants and became the focus of a decade-long eviction fight in the 1970s.
+Tenants were removed by sheriff’s deputies on August 4, 1977.
+The site sat as an empty lot until the current building, with 104 units of senior housing above ground-floor community space, was completed in 2005.

 What to Expect

-The ground floor houses a small museum and community space documenting the history of Manilatown, the neighborhood that was once home to thousands of Filipino Americans in San Francisco.
-Exhibits cover the I-Hotel eviction, the broader story of Filipino immigration to the West Coast, and the activist movements that grew from the fight to save the building.
+The ground floor houses a museum and community space documenting Manilatown, the neighborhood that was once home to thousands of Filipino Americans in San Francisco.
+Exhibits cover the I-Hotel eviction, Filipino immigration to the West Coast, and the activist movements that grew from the fight to save the building.

 Visiting